 }the input-output relation of a Sagnac interferometer with a perfect PBS and optical losses in the arm cavities is {

 }where { } The corresponding parameters, which follow the same definitions as in~\cite{Chen03}, are {

-}where $h_{SQL}$ is the \textit{Standard Quantum Limit} (SQL), $R_{i}$ and $T_{i}$ are the reflectivity and transmissivity of the arm cavity input mirror, $I_c$ is the circulating power inside the arm cavities, $L$ is the length of arm cavities, $\omega_0$ is the laser frequency, $\Omega$ is the GW signal angular frequency and $m$ is the reduced mass of the test masses.
+}where $h_{SQL}$ is the \textit{standard quantum limit} (SQL), $R_{i}$ and $T_{i}$ are the reflectivity and transmissivity of the arm cavity input mirror, $I_c$ is the circulating power inside the arm cavities, $L$ is the length of arm cavities, $\omega_0$ is the laser frequency, $\Omega$ is the GW signal angular frequency, and $m$ is the reduced mass of the test masses.
 We have included the full equations for both lossless and lossy cavities in Appendix\,\ref{apps:BD}.

-With the relation between $g$ and $q$ (Eq.\,(\ref{equ:BDinoutlossysag_ana})), we can substitute the Sagnac interferometer matrices and signal recycling (SR) mirror parameters into Eq.\,(\ref{equ:BDinoutcavity}) to get the full input-output relations ($g^{sr}$ and $q^{sr}$) of a perfect Sagnac interferometer with SR in agreement with~\cite{Chen03}.
+With the relation between $g$ and $q$ [Eq.\,\eqref{equ:BDinoutlossysag_ana}], we can substitute the Sagnac interferometer matrices and signal recycling (SR) mirror parameters into Eq.\,(\ref{equ:BDinoutcavity}) to get the full input-output relations ($g^{sr}$ and $q^{sr}$) of a perfect Sagnac interferometer with SR in agreement with~\cite{Chen03}.
 The ET xylophone design allows an independent parameter optimization of the high frequency sensitivity.
-The SR mirror, which helps to improve and optimize the quantum noise of a Sagnac interferometer at high frequencies at the cost of low frequency sensitivity, in the ET-LF case is no longer necessary.
+The SR mirror, which helps to improve and optimize the quantum noise of a Sagnac interferometer at high frequencies at the cost of low-frequency sensitivity, in the ET-LF case is no longer necessary.
 A setup without signal recycling will reduce the complexity for the control systems significantly.
 Therefore in the rest of the paper we discuss a setup without signal recycling as shown in Fig.~\ref{fig:Sagnac_field_PBS}.

-Given the above input-output relation and the NSD definition in Appendix\,\ref{app:NSD}, the quantum NSD of the Sagnac interferometer is: { } where the term $S_n$ comes from the optical losses and $r_p$ is the squeezing factor, i.e., a 10\,dB phase squeezing corresponding to $r_{p}= 0.5\ln10$.
+Given the above input-output relation and the NSD definition in Appendix\,\ref{app:NSD}, the quantum NSD of the Sagnac interferometer is { } where the term $S_n$ comes from the optical losses and $r_p$ is the squeezing factor, i.e., a 10\,dB phase squeezing corresponding to $r_{p}= 0.5\ln10$.
 By inserting the original ET-LF Michelson parameters~\cite{ET11} (summarized as Michelson values in Table.\,\ref{tab:ET}), the sensitivity of a Sagnac interferometer with or without optical losses taken into account can be obtained as shown in Fig.\,\ref{fig:spe_sag_loss}.
-Here the homodyne detection angle is chosen as { } to improve the low frequency sensitivity by canceling the radiation pressure noise, which can be seen from Eq.\,\eqref{S_h} and the fact that $\kappa_{sag}$ is nearly a constant at low frequencies.
+Here the homodyne detection angle is chosen as

+to improve the low-frequency sensitivity by canceling the radiation pressure noise, which can be seen from Eq.\,\eqref{S_h} and the fact that $\kappa_{sag}$ is nearly a constant at low frequencies.